nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 )
 ```

-You should recognize the `SAMTOOLS_INDEX.out` syntax from Part 1 of this training series; we are telling Nextflow to take the channel output by `SAMTOOLS_INDEX` and plugging that into the `GATK_HAPLOTYPECALLER` process.
+You should recognize the `*.out` syntax from Part 1 of this training series; we are telling Nextflow to take the channel output by `SAMTOOLS_INDEX` and plugging that into the `GATK_HAPLOTYPECALLER` process call.

 !!! note

-You'll notice that the inputs are provided in the exact same order in the call to the process as they are listed in the process' input block.
+    You'll notice that the inputs are provided in the exact same order in the call to the process as they are listed in the input block of the process.
 In Nextflow, inputs are positional, meaning you _must_ follow the same order; and of course there have to be the same number of elements.

 ### 2.5.
 Run the workflow to verify that the variant calling step works